Committee Chairs also serve on the Board of Directors

 Educates residents of Capitol Hill about the Historic District and how to maintain their historic homes; gives advice to residents and businesses who request it prior to permit applications; advises the District’s Historic Preservation Office and Review Board on new construction and changes to the exteriors of buildings in the Historic District.

-Committee Members: James Dean, Joanna Kendig, Steve Morris, Alison Ross, Beth Purcell, Drury Tallant, and Jim Thackenberry.
+Committee Members: Joanna Kendig, Alison Ross, Drury Tallant, and Jim Thackenberry.

-Special responsibilities include publication of Historic District Guidelines, sponsorship of Preservation Cafés, and the Call Box Restoration project.
+Special responsibilities include publication of Historic District Guidelines, sponsorship of Preservation Cafés (currently organized by Chris Mullins), and the Call Box Restoration project.

 Manages all the activities and volunteers involved in putting on CHRS’s largest fundraising activity: the annual Mother’s Day House and Garden Tour.

 Increases participation in CHRS through membership drives and promoting CHRS at community events.
 Stewards current members.
-Plans the quarterly membership meetings.
+Plans the quarterly membership meetings (currently organized by Beth Hague).

 Stays current on safety issues affecting Capitol Hill, and advises the Board on appropriate actions.